MoldyMacaroniX/dashword.net/_src/posts/dashwords-1st-anniversary-the-first-year-of-our-geometry-dash-news.md

 In the span of a year, we've gone from 0 to 25,000 monthly readers!
 This is absolutely incredible and we cannot thank you enough.

 The fact that such a small publication on a so-called small indie game can be this popular goes to show that Geometry Dash is far from dead.

+But that's enough reminiscenc—let's talk about what to look forward to in the future!

+# Dashword Contribution Program